JakeWilliams22/StockWebScraper/README.md

 # StockWebScraper
-A tool to scrape historical stock data from Yahoo Finance
+A tool to put Historical Stock Data into a CSV in lieu of the Yahoo Finance API Closure in May 2017.

+Note the quandl library must be installed from https://github.com/quandl/quandl-python